GitHubbubble/gitPro/README.md

 Add a new line in READMEgit checkout -b fix_empty_README.md!
 One more line
 ```
-Attention, if there are sever commits between master and fix, it will create patch file for every commit.
+Attention, if there are several commits between master and fix, it will create patch file for every commit.

 ###difference between git diff and git format patch
 ===